Inotila/by_ino_ati/README.md

 3. Create draft posts to complete later

 Test Methodology:
 All the tests performed were done manually.
-The users were sent a link with a list of intstructions and they reported back their results.
+The users were sent a link with a list of instructions and they reported back their results.

 ### User test

-According to the feedback my users gave me the navigation of the application was simple to understand and navigate, and furthermore the understood what the intention of the app was from the momment they landed on the home page.
+According to the feedback my users gave me the navigation of the application was simple to understand and navigate, and furthermore the understood what the intention of the app was from the moment they landed on the home page.
 User were asked to sign up, like a post and comment on a post.
 Furthermore, they were tasked with editing and then deleting a post which they did successfully.
 The users said they enjoyed the app and that it was a very similar experience to social media which made it relatable but with less distraction.

-I too did these manual test to ensure that the apps features works as expected. and below are the results:
+I too did these manual test to ensure that the apps features works as expected.
+And below are the results:

 ### Admin test

-![an image of the testing done on the app](static/images/data.png) Figure 1: Admin pannel
+![an image of the testing done on the app](static/images/data.png) Figure 1: Admin panel

-I created a super user to make post on the app and view the data from the back end(see Figure 1).
+I created a super user to make post on the app and view the data from the backend (see Figure 1).
 And this all worked.
 All post on the app where upload via the admin panel and I could view users who signed up to the app and their comments.
 In addition, I could see if they joined the mailing list or not.

 ### Signup, sign-in and sign-out test